 Avocado is one of the highest calorie fruits you could eat.
 This is due to its large amounts of fat content, approximately 20 times higher than the average of other fruits.
 Despite this fact, these fats are not bad, since their content is mainly based on monounsaturated fats, a very healthy variety.

 Anyone who does a lot of sport must also adapt their diet to increased energy consumption.
 However, you do not need artificial preparations for this.
 The avocado has many of the ingredients that athletes need for a balanced diet.

 Among other things, it supplies minerals such as magnesium, potassium, and iron, which are increasingly needed and consumed during sport.
 It also contains important B vitamins.
+Below are some avocado calories and nutrition facts for bodybuilding.
 Some of the health benefits that avocado offers us, especially for bodybuilder are:

 Rich source of calcium